flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ## Exception policies

+Exceptions should always be treated as a temporary measure rather than a permanent solution.
+If the linter produces incorrect or misleading errors that require an exception, please report an issue.
+Otherwise, applications should aim to replace exceptions with proper solutions as they become available in Flatpak, XDG standards, XDG portals, or their frameworks and dependencies.

 - Certain exceptions that enable breaking out of the Flatpak sandbox including but not limited to home, host, flatpak-spawn, arbitrary bus name access will not be granted if there are signs of LLM usage